KS3 Endpoint Assessment Map 2024-2025

 4

-Formal elements, (pattern, texture and colour.)
+Formal elements, (pattern, texture and the colour families.)

 End point - formal